-[1] World Investment Report
+(a) World Investment Report

 UNCTAD publishes various reports on trade and investment.
 In particular, the World Investment Report has been published annually since 1991 with the aim of investigating/reporting developments related to investment policies.
-(The 2014 report was published in September 2014).
+(The 2017 report was published in May 20179).